Question: Are cardiomyocytes compatible with Single-Cell assays?

-Answer: We have not tried processing cardiomyocytes internally, but have had a number of customers attempt to process them with various success rates.
-The microfluidic channels are approximately 50 um in diameter, so very long cells such as cardiomyocytes have the potential to clog the channels.
+Answer: We have not tried processing cardiomyocytes internally but have had some customers attempt to process them with various success rates.

-One important distinction is whether the cardiomyocytes are from adult or embryonic samples, as well as the organism.
+One important distinction is whether the cardiomyocytes are from adult or embryonic samples and the organism.
 Some customers have successfully generated GEMs and amplified cDNA from mouse embryonic heart tissue.
-However, with older mice and adult patient cardiomyoctes, the larger size of the cells may clog the microfluidic channels on the chip.
+However, with older mice and adult patient cardiomyocytes, the larger size of the cells may clog the microfluidic channels on the chip.
 For adult cardiomyocytes, nuclear isolation may be a more reliable way to run these samples.

 Our Demonstrated Protocol for Isolation of Nuclei for Single Cell RNA Sequencing can be found here: https://support.10xgenomics.com/single-cell-gene-expression/sample-prep/doc/demonstrated-protocol-isolation-of-nuclei-for-single-cell-rna-sequencing

 Products: Single Cell Gene Expression, Single Cell Immune Profiling,